octoxalis/11tyTips/source/matter/pages/creating_menu.md

 This `rank_n` should therefore be a unique index
 {% _short_note %}
-because it is used to retrieve the previous and next pages of any given post in the menu list; however, a duplicate `rank_n` index doesn't cause any disturbance when retrieving those links (sse infra).
+because it is used to retrieve the previous and next pages of any given post in the menu list; however, a duplicate `rank_n` index doesn't cause any disturbance when retrieving those links (see infra).
 {% end_short_note %}
 .